Experimental facilities in the Weeks lab

 • Fluorescence microscopy:

 Biologists love this, as they have all sorts of clever ways to make odd things fluoresce.
 Physicists (like us) like using boring old fluorescent particles.
-(See our links page for sources of these particles.)

 • Temperature control: